matthewljones/computingincontext/second assignment.md

 3) Ok, now you'll need to figure our how to alter the URL and the query_params in the black box above using the API documentation.

-+ For 2012 and 2008, who are the top 30 "individuals by contributions given"?
+	For 2012 and 2008, who are the top 30 "individuals by contributions given"?

-+ Make a `dict` that has the 2012 individual's names as keys and their total contributions as values.
+	Make a `dict` that has the 2012 individual's names as keys and their total contributions as values.

-## We'll talk more about text in lecture before I give you a problem set on them.
+## We'll talk more about text mining in lecture before I give you a problem set on them.

 ##Looking ahead